JefGrailet/SAGE/Python/Isomorphism/README.md

 `SAGE` in each snapshot (i.e., the data collected by `SAGE` for a single target network from a single vantage point).
-In the data, neighborhoods are typically identified by one or several router interfaces, with several router interfaces meaning the neighborhood was built with the help of alias resolution (e.g., if it's a convergence point in load-balanced paths).
+In the data, neighborhoods are typically identified by one or several router interfaces, with several router interfaces meaning the neighborhood was built with the help of alias resolution (e.g., if it's a convergence point in load balanced paths).
 It is therefore possible to check if a neighborhood is present in two snapshots by checking if there exists one vertice in each snapshot identified by the same router interface(s).